Dr. Cicero Galli Coimbra is a Brazilian Neurologist, Professor and Researcher who has become popular for treating

 Required Test Used to Monitor Patients

-Which includes B12, Urea/Creatine, Albumin, Ferritin, Chrome Serum, Serum Phosphate, Phosphaturia 24 hour and more.
+Which includes B12, Calcium, Urea/Creatinine, Albumin, Ferritin, Phosphaturia 24 hour, AST/ALT, Ferritin and more.

 These tests are critically important to get your doctor on board with if you plan on attempting the Coimbra Protocol on your own.
 Especially if you plan on increasing your daily dose of D3 above 40,000 IUs per day.